-In our new shared reality of COVID-19 and life at home, fresh instances of familial tension, emotional distress, and maltreatment can arise, and therapists should be well prepared to understand and treat these challenges.
+As we continue to navigate the COVID-19 pandemic, life at home (for some), and a myriad of other challenges, fresh instances of familial tension, emotional distress, and maltreatment can arise, and therapists should be well prepared to understand and treat these challenges.
 As new research regarding the connection between family violence and neurobiology is published, it is critical for professionals across several fields to embrace continuous learning by reading the available literature.
 Therapists, for example, can better serve and support their clients by pointing out these findings, and legislators can draft legislation that takes the maturity level of young adults’ brains into account.

 A Neuroscientific Approach to Family Violence begins by conveying to readers that even well-educated individuals may lack information about genetic inheritance.
 This text helps readers understand the contributions of genetics to the behaviors of maltreated and maltreating persons.
 The book highlights new research findings about family violence across the lifespan accompanied by simplified information about their genetic foundations.
 A fresh, unobtrusive method of referencing the new research enhances the accessibility of the content while maintaining customary attributions.
 Additionally, a glossary of neuroscientific terminology allows readers to confirm their comprehension of the newer lexicon.